jprante/elasticsearch-syslog/README.md

     *.*    @127.0.0.1:9500

-to `/etc/syslog.conf` and restart syslog daemon.
+to `/etc/syslog.conf` and restart the syslog daemon.
 Then, start Elasticsearch with syslog plugin.
 After a while, you can search logs with

     curl '0:9200/syslog*/_search?pretty'